Iden5347/hangman/README.md

-# odin-ruby-hangman
+# Hangman
-A hangman game coded in ruby for TOP
+A hangman game coded in ruby for The Odin Project